Lalo Salamanca: Season 5

-War against Gus
+Season 6

-Lalo kills a tenant and leaves the body inside his home, causing police and the cartel to assume Lalo is dead.
-Lalo intends to prove Gus' complicity in the attack but realizes the proof is not in the United States.
-Gus does not believe Lalo is dead and has Mike arrange for around-the-clock guards.
-Arriving in Germany, Lalo befriends Werner's widow Margarethe, which leads him to a lucite sculpture given to Werner by his crew.
+Lalo kills a tenant who resembles him and leaves the burned body inside his home, causing police and the cartel to assume Lalo is dead.
+Lalo calls Hector to inform him that he is alive and intends to kill Gus in revenge for the attack.
+Hector indicates that Lalo will need proof of Gus' treachery that is strong enough to persuade Eladio, and Lalo realizes the proof is not in the United States, so he abandons plans to sneak back into New Mexico.
+After Bolsa and Gus visit Hector and promise him vengeance for Lalo's supposed death, Gus realizes from Hector's demeanor that Lalo is still alive.
+Now anticipating a revenge attack by Lalo, Gus has Mike arrange for around-the-clock guards for his home and businesses.
+Arriving in Germany under an alias, Lalo befriends Werner's widow Margarethe, which leads him to a lucite sculpture given to Werner by his crew.
 He uses the sculptor's label to locate Casper, whom he disables and coerces into revealing details of the project Werner was supervising.

 Lalo returns to Albuquerque and stakes out the laundry, intending to get video footage of the meth lab for Eladio.
-Seeing the facility is well-guarded, Lalo tricks Gus by calling Hector and claiming he will attack Gus at his home.
-Mike diverts men to Gus' home, leaving other potential targets unguarded.
-Lalo then goes to Jimmy and Kim's apartment, where Howard Hamlin is confronting them about their plan to ruin his reputation.
+Lalo prepares to call Hector, but hangs up after realizing Gus has probably tapped the line.
+He tricks Gus by calling Hector and pretending he plans to attack Gus at his home.
+Mike plays a recording of the call for Gus, then diverts men to Gus' home, leaving other potential targets unguarded.
+Lalo arrives at Jimmy and Kim's apartment, where Howard Hamlin is confronting them about their plan to ruin his reputation.
 Kim implores Howard to leave but Lalo shoots Howard dead.

-Lalo instructs Jimmy to go to Gus' home and kill him but Jimmy persuades Lalo to send Kim instead.
-After Kim leaves, Lalo ties up Jimmy and tells him about the attack on his compound.
+Lalo gives Jimmy an address and general description of Gus, and tells him to go there and shoot the person described.
+Jimmy persuades Lalo to send Kim instead.
+After Kim leaves, Lalo ties up Jimmy and tells him about Nacho's betrayal and the attack on his compound.
 Jimmy denies involvement and blames Nacho.
-Lalo leaves for the laundry after threatening to interrogate Jimmy upon his return.
-Gus realizes sending Kim to his house was a diversion and goes to the laundry.
+Lalo leaves for the laundry after promising to interrogate Jimmy upon his return.
+Kim is apprehended at Gus' door and Gus realizes sending Kim to his house was a diversion, so he goes to the laundry.
 Lalo kills Gus' guards then forces Gus to show him the unfinished lab while he videotapes it.
-In the lab, Lalo prepares to kill Gus, who cuts power to the lights and kills Lalo with a gun he had hidden earlier.
-Mike buries Lalo and Howard beneath the floor of the lab, and tells Jimmy and Kim they will not see Lalo again.
+Lalo prepares to kill Gus, but Gus cuts power to the lights and shoots towards Lalo with a gun he had earlier hidden in the lab.
+Lalo, having been shot in the throat, dies by choking on his own blood.
+Mike buries Lalo and Howard's corpses beneath the floor of the lab, then tells Jimmy and Kim they will not see Lalo again.
+Gus is called to Eladio's home, where Bolsa reads Hector's statement claiming Lalo survived the shootout at his house, that Gus sent the gunmen, and has since killed Lalo for real.
+With no proof of Lalo's initial survival, Eladio dismisses Hector's accusations.